-Jason Kellogg is a partner who practices commercial and corporate litigation in federal and state trial and appellate courts, and before arbitral panels.
-Mr. Kellogg represents individuals and business entities in, among other matters, commercial contract and business torts disputes, class actions, owners and contractors in construction litigation, and securities litigation.
-Jason received a Preeminent AV Peer Review Rating from Martindale-Hubbell.
+Jason Kellogg practices complex commercial litigation in federal and state trial and appellate courts, and before arbitral panels.
+Mr. Kellogg represents individuals and business entities in, among other matters, commercial contract and business torts disputes, class actions, construction litigation and securities litigation.
+Jason has been ranked by Chambers USA and has received a Preeminent AV Peer Review Rating from Martindale Hubble.

 Areas of Experience